openmfp/architecture/rfc/003-account-management-and-service-integration-using-a-central-control-plane.md

 * Workspaces can be hierachically structured
 * No additional unused control plane components

-Some features are missing in KCP, but it is planned to address them with the KCP team:
+Some features are missing in KCP, but it is planned to address them with the KCP team, for example:
 * OIDC configuration on the workspace level
 * Ability to configure authorization webhooks

 The OpenMFP Control Plane based on KCP will then be able to utilize the Workspace Concept as a basis for a technical account model:

 ![account-hierarchy](./assets/account-hierarchy.png)

+### Root Workspace
+KCP has by default a root workspace that will be used as the root of all workspaces.

+### Organization Workspace
+The Organization Workspace will be used as the top level Tenancy.
+It will be possible in OpenMFP to have multiple Organization Workspaces to model different tenants of the platform - for example for different customers.

+### Project Workspaces
+Project Workspaces will hold the resources created by the consumers of the Platform.
+Project Workspaces can have child Project Workspaces to further structure used resources.

 ## Control Plane and Authorization